laurentperrinet/sciblog/posts/2009-08-20-some-LaTeX-tips-drafts-links-margins-pdflatex.rst

 using pdfLaTeX
 --------------

--  |X-(| sites like arXiV use only plain LaTeX so that you should keep the 2 versions of your directives for better portability (see \\ifpdf ...)
+-  but... sites like arXiV use only plain LaTeX so that you should keep the 2 versions of your directives for better portability (see \\ifpdf ...)